Capacity building & knowledge exchange

 - Session 2 – Coordination for alcohol prevention at work – perspective exchange to overcome barriers

 - Session 3 – Challenges in implementing alcohol prevention in work settings – moving towards EU recommendations

 Outputs will include a peer-reviewed scientific summary; a set of short videos introducing the evidence and on-going European initiatives and experiences; and a workshop report, including recommendations for research and policy at the national and European levels.

 Overview of the Thematic Workshops

 Due to ongoing travel rescrictions as a result of the covid-19 pandemic and armed conflict in Ukraine, the workshop series has been revised.
 The new dates for workshops over 2020-2022 are as follows:

 Task 3 of DEEP SEAS will provide a common approach and methodology to support European Member States in knowledge gathering, sharing best practice and capacity building for evidence-based alcohol policy and harm-reduction across multiple sectors, adopting a health in all policies approach.

-For this end, in collaboration with sister contract FAR SEAS, the project will elaborate evidence-based briefing documents and organise multi-sectoral thematic workshops for knowledge exchange and capacity building, focusing on 5 specific policy topics related to alcohol:
+For this end, in collaboration with sister contracts FAR SEAS and AlHaMBRA Project, DEEP SEAS will elaborate evidence-based briefing documents, mapping exercises and organise multi-sectoral thematic workshops for knowledge exchange and capacity building, focusing on 6 specific policy topics related to alcohol: